pcheng17/aoc-python/2023/README.md

 ### Day 1

 Part A was fine, but part B caught me off guard.
-The solution I came up with in the moment was extrmeley brute-force; I essentially duplicated the logic for finding the first and last digits from part A and applied it to the English representations.
+The solution I came up with in the moment was extremely brute-force; I essentially duplicated the logic for finding the first and last digits from part A and applied it to the English representations.
 Then, I compared to see which one came first/last: digit or English representation.
-After solving it and discussing with a friend, we realized that the trick was to first do a clever string replacement to essentially replace each English represntation with the digit itself; it needs to be clever to account for potential cases where two English representations share a letter, e.g. `eightwo`.
+After solving it and discussing with a friend, we realized that the trick was to first do a clever string replacement to essentially replace each English representation with the digit itself; it needs to be clever to account for potential cases where two English representations share a letter, e.g. `eightwo`.
 Once the replacement was done, the problem boiled down to solving part A again.